The Daggy Gallery

 Going from left to right.
 First we have "me old mate Kenneth" who I've known since 1984.
 We were great mates during the 80s and hung out a fair bit in our late teenage years.
 These days we really only catch up when The Lenny is in town.

 Next to Kenneth is George who I've known since high school.
 George is a nice guy who is a fantastic artist, painter and model maker, but he's also an introvert and home recluse which has only gotten worse with age - in fact just getting him to this event where this pic was taken was a major effort in itself.
 It's a very sad story for sure.

 Next to George is The Lenny and next to him is Shane.
 I've known Shane since 1983 and we were best mates for a really long time due to our interest in Star Wars.
 Shane founded Star Walking Inc. in 1987, and I followed him every step of the way as the club grew.
 He retired from Star Walking in 1999 but has since returned.

 |It might be hard to believe but I'm actually very critical of myself in photos and most pics I see of myself I don't like - in fact the ones you see on this page were the very few I was prepared to show.
 The exception is this one which I think is one of the better happy snaps of yours truly.||When

 someone pulls out a camera to take a shot of myself I

 will invariably throw my arms out, don't ask me why.

-It's worth noting I lost a baby tooth in 2002 and the adult tooth behind it never grew through, so I have a gap in my chops.
+It's worth noting I lost a baby tooth in 2002 and the adult tooth behind it never grew through, which means I have a big gap in my chops.
 For this reason I taught myself never smile in photos where my teeth are shown (unless I can hide the gap) as evidenced by the pic to the right of this one.

 |As a big